Exploring Different Market Phenomenons

 This shows that while the Day of Week does have an effect on long term returns which is clearly evident in the case of VOO where the reverse of it performed significantly poorer compared to following the strategy (69.81% vs. 445.42%), the performance still follows closely with the stock’s overall trajectory.
 If the stock is a poor performer in general, in this example looking at HSI, the strategy will not magically give a good return.
 On the other hand, this also shows that while the strategy does not significantly help, it also doesn’t hurt either.
 Moving forward, I would try to time my monthly DCA strategy to purchase on Mondays and I would also look for a good time to exit from HSI as it is not a good long-term investment option.
 I’m also definitely going to look into adding FLIN into my portfolio.

-Turn-of-the-Month Stratesgy
+Turn-of-the-Month Strategy

 To be continued…